Chocolate Babka

 Make the Dough

-- Switch to medium-low speed and add in the butter 1 tablespoon at a time, waiting until each one is fully incorporated before adding the next tablespoon.
+- Switch to medium-low speed and add the butter, 1 tbsp at a time, waiting until each is fully incorporated before adding the next.
 (Adding all the butter will take about 5 minutes.)

-- Continue kneading the dough for about 8-10 minutes on medium speed, scraping down the sides of the bowl as necessary, until dough is smooth, elastic, shiny, and doesn't stick to the bowl.
+- Continue kneading the dough for about 8-10 minutes on medium speed, scraping down the sides of the bowl as necessary, until it is smooth, elastic, shiny, and doesn't stick to the bowl.

 - Brush a large bowl with canola oil to coat and place the ball of dough inside.
 Cover with plastic wrap and let rise at room temperature for 1 hour.
 (It won't double in size, but it should be puffy and have visibly risen.)
 Transfer the covered bowl to the refrigerator and chill for 8 hours/overnight so it can rise further and develop flavor.